0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 - **Export to XP-RAFTS (.xpx)** writes a first-pass XP-RAFTS exchange file (see notes below).
 - **Export TUFLOW files (.shp)** writes TUFLOW regions shp into a chosen folder.
 The final catchment will be included in the scaffoldings of the following: 2d_code, 2d_loc, 2d_rf, 2d_po, 2d_mat, 2d_qnl and 2d_soil.
 - **Export to URBS (.vec/.csv)** writes a URBS routing vector file and catchment data file into a chosen folder (see notes below).

+## RORB 6.52 export notes

+The RORB export method outputs a .catg file that can be ingested straight into RORB Graphical Editor (GE).
+Most of the parameters have been deliberately left either balnk or with default values.

 ## WBNM 2025 export notes